Heating your boat without Electrical Power!

-This bulkhead mounted solid fuel heater is a reliable yet beautiful source of heat.
+This bulkhead mounted solid fuel heater is a reliable yet beautiful source for heating your boat.
 The maximum output of this heater is meant for 8000 BTU’s with a minimum of 3000 Btu’s.
-This heater is designed to heat a small area or as an aesthetic feature of your boat.
+This heater is designed for heating your boat, a small area, or as an aesthetic feature of your boat.
 Combustion options include a 1” piece of wood, a handful of charcoal briquettes, peat or presto log.
 There is a short video from a customer of Dickinson showing Presto log burning –

 Installing your Heater